michaelfromyeg/garden/content/joplin/sure journal.md

 ## 2023-08-01

 - Build new, more sophisticated models for for use with UP
-- Verify EPM e-mail received (message Kevin, Chris)
+- ~~Verify EPM e-mail received~~ (message Kevin, Chris)
   - Can run on Python 3.11 fine; needs `np.float` to be renamed `np.float64` (or 32) for use with later NumPy version
+  - Will do this after I verify the model outputs
 - Send Chris initial set of UP plots
+- Build plots for additional experiments (up vs. roar, or succinctly, `UPROAR`, and `naive`), send to Chris